Attackly/VidLocker/README.md

 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Commit your changes with descriptive messages.
+3. Commit your changes with a short message of what it does.
-4. Open a pull request to the `main` branch.
+4. Open a pull request branch.

 ## Problems, features, etc.
 For questions or help open an issue.
-Or Contact me on Discord. #Attackly
+Or Contact me on Discord. @Attackly